swagtop/bevy-flake/docs/macos.md

 [osxcross]: https://github.com/tpoechtrager/osxcross

-When acquired, you can add it to your `bevy-flake` configuration via. an
+When acquired, you can add it to your `bevy-flake` configuration:
-override:

 ```nix
 bf = bevy-flake.configure {